Hiking Gear for Kids: What Do Kids Really Need?

 It’s not recommended for children under the age of 4 to carry anything.
 If they insist, a small backpack with light snacks is appropriate.

-For kids 8 and above, 15% of their body weight is acceptable, as long as they’re comfortable.
+For kids 8 and above, 15% of their body weight is acceptable.
+The most important thing is that they’re comfortable.

 If your child carries a pack, be sure it’s a well-fitting child-sized backpack with adjustable straps.